wknishio/variable-terminal/readme.txt

 * Sessions limit define a limit for simultaneous sessions in server.
 * Session commands define commands to be sent to server when session starts.

-All connection settings can be set using the files<br>
+All connection settings can be set using the files
-"variable-terminal-client.properties" for client instances and<br>
+"variable-terminal-client.properties" for client instances and
-"variable-terminal-server.properties" for server instances,<br>
+"variable-terminal-server.properties" for server instances,
 those files support UTF-8 encoding.

-The connection settings can also be set using program arguments at startup,<br>
-these are the available program arguments:
+The connection settings can also be set using program arguments at startup, these are the available program arguments:

 * -H: show available program arguments